codurance/site/src/_posts/2019-04-16-containers-with-docker.md

 ## <a name="docker-containers"></a>Docker: What is it?

 I could try to explain what a container is, but, the explanation found in the Docker website probably do a better job.
-The section [What is a container?](https://www.docker.com/resources/what-container) from the Docker website, descbribes a containers as a unit of software that packages up code and all its dependencies.
-This way applications become more reliable when changing from a environment  to another.
+The section [What is a container?](https://www.docker.com/resources/what-container) from the Docker website, describes containers as a unit of software that packages up the code and all its dependencies.
+This way applications become more reliable when changing from an environment to another.
 Containers are lightweight, standalone, executable package of software.

 ## What is the problem that Docker solves?